rinmeng/NodeNinjas/tutorial.md

 ### Frontend

-Then check your front-end, visit [http://localhost:13000](http://localhost:13000) to see the front-end
+Then check your front-end, visit [http://localhost:13000](http://localhost:13000) to see the front-end.

+so that you can see the changes you made in the front-end, otherwise it will only show the changes you made in the backend

 To reset the table, simply visit setup again [http://localhost:15000/setup](http://localhost:15000/setup)

 ## What area will be used the most during development?

-Until further notices, we will find a way to organize each "pages" into "routes" so it is easy to manage and navigate
+- The `server/routes` directory will be used the most for the backend

+- The `client/src` directory will be used the most for the frontend